Cxpher/KPS-logs/deploy_logs/deploy_logs.rst

 9. Select the relevant KPS Service Domain and click on 'Collect Logs' button

 10. It will take a moment to generate the log bundle for the Service Domain.
-Once it's completed, select the Service Domain and click on the 'Download' button
+Once it's completed, select the Service Domain and click on the 'Download' button.
+This will download the logs to your client machine

 .. figure:: img/k8sapps06.png
    :alt: K8s apps 03